-Prereq.: MUS 121 or MUS 109 for music majors.
+Prereq.: MUS 121 or MUS 109 for music majors (C- or higher); permission of instructor).
 Introduction to the discipline of ethnomusicology.
 Case studies explore different musical systems and their relationship to their cultural settings.
 Fall.
 [I]

 MUS 213 Jazz Styles and Chronology 3